How are you doing? I hope you are at your best in this tough time.

 We will understand it by taking an example.

-As it has seen that the vaccines for the B.1.617.2 are actually less efficient as the antibodies formed in the body were less able to neutralize the virus.
+It has been seen that the vaccines for the B.1.617.2 are actually less efficient as the antibodies formed in the body were less able to neutralize the virus.

 So it’s both yes and no.